-The M100P will be installed at a location to the east of Deerness, Orkney (see Figure 3-1).
+The RSP system is installed at a location to the east of Deerness, Orkney (see Figure 3-1).
 The licence boundary required for installation of the device is specified in Table 3.
-The precise location of the device and anchors (within the licence boundary provided) will be determined prior to anchor installation and will be confirmed (post-installation) with Marine Scotland Licensing Operations Team (MS-LOT) upon submission of the formal Table of Deposits (Form FEP5).
-This flexibility in the installation location is required to ensure that no obstructions exist in proximity of the anchoring locations on the seabed.
+The precise location of the device and anchors (within the licence boundary provided) has been submitted to Marine Scotland Licensing Operations Team (MS-LOT) and other authorities (MCA, UKHO,NLB) as requested under the marine licence conditions.